The Rights of Privately Sponsored Refugees

 - Ask you for any money after you arrive to repay them for sponsoring you.

-- Deduct the amount of financial support payments they provide you with when you start receiving Canada Child Benefits.
+- Deduct the number of financial support payments they provide you with when you start receiving Canada Child Benefits.

 - Force you to w